MhAllan/TcpServiceCore/README.md

 * Create instance of ServiceHost&lt;T&gt; where T is your service type
 * Add contracts: for every contract you want to expose you need to call AddContract&lt;T&gt; on the host, where T is your contract type
 * AddContract&lt;T&gt; takes one parameter of type ChannelConfig, so you can configure contracts differently
-* Initializing Service: As long as services are parameterless you may want to initialize them before invoking their operations, to initialize a service you can listen to **ServiceInstanciated** event fired by **ServiceHost&lt;T&gt;**
+* Initializing Service: As long as service constructor is parameterless, you need a way to initialize services before invoking their operations, to initialize a service you can listen to **ServiceInstanciated** event fired by **ServiceHost&lt;T&gt;**
 * Open the host

 #### Creating Proxy